-As an assistant account, you will be working in an accounts department, helping a business or organisation manage their money properly.
-Running a business involves a lot of financial activities, from expenses and bills to taxes and payroll.
-Accountants keep track of all these areas and more.
+This course allows Apprentices to work in an accounts department, helping a business or organisation manage their money properly.
+Running a business involves a lot of financial activities, from expenses and bills to taxes and payroll – accountants keep track of all these things and more.
 It takes a business brain, as well as a way with numbers, to get ahead.

-5 x GCSE A*-C /Grade 9-4 which must include GCSE English and maths at Grade A*-C/Grade 9-4 or equivalent.
+You will need 5 GCSE A*-C /Grade 9-4 which must include English and Maths or equivalent & an AAT L3 or equivalent level accounting qualification.

 Employers must be prepared to work with their Apprentices to develop their knowledge and skills by providing a wide range of learning and training opportunities.
 They must also be prepared to allow them to attend College sessions at the agreed times.
 Employers are also expected to encourage Apprentices to research their chosen vocation and to support any work experience that will benefit the Apprentice to come up to reach the required level of competence.

 - Progression Pathway